MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 ## Use self-service sign-up to start an individual trial

-Congratulations on signing into your Fabric account for the first time!
+Congratulations on signing into your Fabric account for the first time.
 You now have a free license.
 This section describes how to start a trial.
 To purchase a paid license for Power BI, see [purchase Power BI.](.md)

 If a Fabric free license is sufficient, you don't have to do anything else.
 There's [plenty to do in the Power BI service with a free license](../consumer/end-user-license.md), especially if Power BI creators share their content with you in [Premium capacity.](../enterprise/service-premium-what-is.md)